puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 ### Software

-- The cloud provisioning tools ship with Puppet Enterprise 2.0 and later. <!-- OpenStack tools require cloud\_provisioner 1.0.2 or later (i.e. PE 2.5 or later). -->
+- The cloud provisioning tools ship with Puppet Enterprise 2.0 and later.

 - Puppet 2.7.2 or later is required